 I remember the first time I made homemade dark chocolate truffles for Valentine’s Day many years ago.
 I went in thinking this has to be difficult.
 I mean chocolate truffles…fancy gourmet am I right?
 Boy was I wrong.
 So wrong.
 Chocolate truffles are so easy!
 And let’s also mention fun, because you can customize them however you want.
 I’m a big fan of variety in my life, especially when variety shows up in chocolate form.

-And doesn’t hurt that chocolate truffles are no bake!
+And doesn’t hurt that homemade chocolate truffles are no bake!
 So maybe make some Chocolate Covered Oreos or Oreo Cake Balls to go with it.
 Keep that oven off and enjoy some serious chocolate indulgence.

 To make a firm ganache that can be turned into a chocolate truffle you want to use a 2:1 ratio of chocolate to cream.
 Basically twice as much chocolate to cream so it makes a thick chocolate mixture that after refrigerating can be shaped into truffles.